 4. Piedras Pintadas Trail, Escondido (Easy)

 This 3.8-mile interpretive trail loop offers rich opportunities to learn about the lives and culture of the native Kumeyaay people who originally inhabited the region.
-The trail, which skirts Lake Hodges and includes a short but steep section that ascends quickly, includes a waterfall and offers changing views year-round.
-Find the trailhead at I-15 just off West Bernardo Road.
+The trail skirts Lake Hodges and includes a short but steep section that ascends quickly and a waterfall.
+It offers changing views year-round.
+Find the trailhead at Interstate 15 just off West Bernardo Road.

 5. Fry Creek Trail, Palomar Mountain/Cleveland National Forest (Moderate)